fabbriciocruz/kubernetes/AmazonEKS/Amazon_VPC_CNI_plugin.md

     110
     ```

 Managed node groups enforces a maximum number on the value of maxPods.
 For instances with less than 30 vCPUs the maximum number is 110 and for all other instances the maximum number is 250.
-This maximum number is applied whether prefix delegation is enabled or not
+This maximum number is applied whether prefix delegation is enabled or not.

 ## Considerations